What to expect when your expecting!

 While you don't really majorly show during your first trimester, you'll start to notice small changes in your stomach and your clothes will start to feel tighter around the waist.
 I found this all very exciting watching my body slowly change and my tummy growing.

-Here’s a useful list of first trimester to-do’s from what to expect:
+Here’s a useful list of first trimester to-do’s from what to expect when your expecting:

 - Start a prenatal vitamin.
 If you haven’t already, start taking a prenatal vitamin immediately — doing so in the first trimester has been shown to greatly reduce the risk of neural tube defects (like spina bifida).